Zlurgg/MyStarterApps/README.md

 android:name=".feature_dagger_hilt_vm.MyApp"

 MainActivity also needs changing for running these each feature package has its own.
 Feature_room will need the dagger hilt application commenting out to use its own Application

+## Features:
+- Jetpack Compose
+- Kotlin
+- MVVM
+- Dagger Hilt
+- Retrofit
+- Room
+- Offline Capability